 To illustrate this more clearly, if we mixed two cocktails—one with cubes and another with crushed—the cubed ice will chill the drink slowly but the ice may remain intact longer.
 The crushed ice will chill the drink very quickly, but will dissolve much faster.
 Fortunately, we speed the cooling process dramatically by shaking or stirring, and since we don’t typically want a watered-down drink, we use larger ice cubes and plenty of them when we mix a cocktail.

 That’s not to say crushed ice does not have its place.
 On the contrary, many recipes specifically call for it in the glass.
 For example, the Mint Julep is often built in a silver cup over crushed or shaved ice to generate frost on the outside of the cup–and a little dilution for all of that bourbon isn’t necessarily a bad thing!
-Still, you’d never want to shake a drink using crushed ice since most of it would melt before you could strain it out.
+Still, you usually don’t want to shake a drink using crushed ice since most of it would melt before you could strain it out, although some strong tiki cocktails use this technique for rapid chill and dilution.

 Why not use one giant chunk?